6 Best Electric Toothbrushes of 2024, Tested and Reviewed

 Our Editor Says: "It’s a classic option for a reason — it works.
 The Sonicare is a major upgrade from manual brushes, and it does an excellent job of cleaning my teeth.
 My dentist always comments on how wonderfully healthy my teeth and gums are, so my toothbrush must be working!"

-Oral-B is known as the number-one brand used by dentists worldwide, so it’s no surprise that the Oral-B Pro 1000 is the runner-up to our Best Overall pick.
-Similar to the Philips Sonicare we tested, this classic electric toothbrush is simple yet effective, and that’s why we love it.
+Similar to the Philips Sonicare we tested, this classic electric toothbrush is simple yet effective.
 The CrossAction brush head surrounds each tooth with bristles angled at 16 degrees, oscillating, rotating and pulsating to break up and remove up to 300 percent more plaque along the gum line than a manual toothbrush.
 If you start brushing too hard, the pressure sensor stops the pulsation movement, alerting you to ease off.
 An in-handle timer pulses every 30 seconds to let you know when to switch areas of your mouth and alerts you at the end of your two-minute brush cycle with a longer pulse.
 It doesn’t automatically shut off, so you can continue brushing beyond the two-minute limit.
 Like our Best Overall pick, the Oral-B Pro 1000 offers one brush mode — Daily Clean.
 You can, however, purchase replacement heads to target specific hygiene concerns, like Sensitive Clean, Precision Clean, ProWhite and FlossAction.
 Replacement brush heads are a bit cheaper than the Philips Sonicare too, averaging around $6 per head in packs up to 20.
 Instead of an indicator light that reminds you to change brush heads, the Oral-B features indicator bristles that fade in color when it’s time to change them.
 We found this method to be a less effective technique compared to other electric toothbrushes we tested.
 And although we love this classic model, it did offer the lowest battery life of just seven days.
 Overall, we prefer the round brush head to the oblong brush head because it feels like it’s removing plaque, tartar and food without an overly-aggressive vibration.

 Our Editor Says: "I like the round brush head because it feels like it gets in the nooks and crannies better than an oblong brush.
 I can really feel it oscillating in my mouth."